The dimension and Bose distance of some BCH codes of length $\frac{q^{m}-1}{\lambda}$: Introduction

-This paper is dedicated to the investigation of the dimension and Bose distance of BCH codes of length $(q^m-1)/\lambda$, denoted by $\mathcal{C}_{(q,(q^m-1)/\lambda,\delta,b)}$, where $\lambda$ is a positive divisor of $q-1$.
+This paper is dedicated to the investigation of the dimension and Bose distance of BCH codes of length $(q^m-1)/\lambda$, where $\lambda$ is a positive divisor of $q-1$.
 This class of BCH codes includes primitive BCH codes when $\lambda=1$.
 To date, these fundamental parameters are precisely known only for limited cases.
 Most existing results focus on the case where $\lambda = 1$ and $b = 1$, which corresponds to narrow-sense primitive BCH codes.
-For a comprehensive overview of the parameters of such codes, readers are referred to \cite{zheng2025, NLMY2021, GLQ2024,pang2021five,D2015,DDZ2015}.
+For a comprehensive overview of the parameters of such codes, readers are referred to \cite{zheng2025, liu2017, NLMY2021, GLQ2024,pang2021five,D2015,DDZ2015}.

 In contrast, for cases when $\lambda\neq 1$, the understanding is much more limited.
-Even for certain specific cases, such as $\lambda=2$ \cite{LMS2020,WLZ2024,ZSK2019} and $\lambda=q-1$ \cite{liu2017,LDL2017}, the dimension and Bose distance are known for only a few designed distances.
-For general divisors $\lambda$ of $q-1$, Zhu et al. \cite{ZSK2019} determined the dimension of narrow-sense BCH codes $\mathcal{C}_{(q,(q^m-1)/\lambda,\delta)}$ for designed distances $2\leq \delta\leq \frac{q^{\lceil (m+1)/2 \rceil}-1}{\lambda} + 1$.
+Even for some specific cases, such as $\lambda = 2$ and $\lambda = q-1$, the dimension and Bose distance are known only for a few designed distances.
+For general positive divisors $\lambda$ of $q-1$, Zhu et al. \cite{ZSK2019} determined the dimension of narrow-sense BCH codes $\mathcal{C}_{(q,(q^m-1)/\lambda,\delta)}$ for designed distances $2\leq \delta\leq \frac{q^{\lceil (m+1)/2 \rceil}-1}{\lambda} + 1$.
 Recently, Sun \cite{S2025} determined the dimension and minimum distance of $\mathcal{C}_{(q,(q^m-1)/\lambda,\delta)}$ for other specific designed distances.
-Readers may refer to \cite{ding2024bch} for an excellent survey on known results regarding the parameters of BCH codes.
+For convenience, we summarize in Table \ref{table111} some known results on the parameters of narrow-sense BCH codes $\mathcal{C}_{(q,(q^m-1)/\lambda,\delta)}$ for divisors $\lambda$ of $q-1$ with $\lambda\neq 1$.
+A check mark \checkmark indicates that the corresponding parameter is known, while a blank entry indicates that it is unknown.
+For non-narrow-sense BCH codes of length $(q^m-1)/\lambda$, the available results in the literature are even more scarce; see \cite{liu2017} for some related work.
+Readers may also refer to \cite{ding2024bch} for an excellent survey on known results regarding the parameters of BCH codes.

 A deep understanding of $q$-cyclotomic cosets, particularly their sizes and coset leaders, is crucial for determining the dimension and Bose distance of BCH codes.
 Indeed, the main challenge in determining these parameters of BCH codes often stems from the irregular distribution of coset leaders.
 Our previous work \cite{zheng2025} explored the distribution of coset leaders modulo $q^m-1$ within the range $[1, q^{\lfloor (2m - 1)/3 \rfloor + 1}]$ and the sizes of corresponding $q$-cyclotomic cosets, enabling us to determine the Bose distance and dimension of narrow-sense primitive BCH codes $\mathcal{C}_{(q, q^m - 1, \delta)}$ for $m \geq 4$ and $2\leq \delta \leq q^{\lfloor (2m - 1)/3 \rfloor + 1}$.